 In 1983, the congregation of First United Methodist Church in Los Angeles made a generous, lasting gift to the people of Los Angeles by creating the Los Angeles United Methodist Urban Foundation.
 With proceeds from the sale of this beautiful church building, previously located on Hope and 8th, in 1982, the congregation set aside two million dollars to establish an endowment for the Urban Foundation.
-Its original intent, which is still true today, was to support “Seeds of Hope” in urban Los Angeles with small grants to faith-based community programs, and to support the study of urban ministry at the Claremont School of Theology.
-Now in its 30th year, the foundation’s longevity and stability, combined with the professional expertise of staff and a widespread and diverse volunteer corps, has led to a more focused ministry on youth and young adult development and leadership, including direct services offered at Kid City Hope Place and Kid City JW.
+Its original intent, which is still true today, was to support “Seeds of Hope” in central and south Los Angeles with small grants to faith and community-based programs, and to support the study of urban ministry at the Claremont School of Theology.
+Now in its 34th year, the foundation’s longevity and stability, combined with the professional expertise of staff and a widespread and diverse volunteer corps, has led to a more focused ministry on youth and young adult development and leadership, including direct services offered at Kid City Hope Place and Kid City JW.
 Now approaching its tenth anniversary, Kid City has encouraged and supported over 350 low-income, first-generation students to enroll in college, touched the lives of thousands of students and family members, and has 42 college graduates, many of whom return to volunteer, mentor, serve as staff, and have even joined the Urban Foundation board of directors.

 Claremont School of Theology